goveiajoao/dfctl/README.md

     - [ ] checkhealth
     - [ ] maybe reimagine syms.json layout, instead of one PER BRANCH, maybe one ber group is more viable, so then each branch only have its instances (0,1,2,...), will lose some power, but maybe its just more simple then ONE FOR EACH BRANCH, like, in the ls i can see how this may scale with multiple branches with just (0 > ~/.config/nvim) ...)
+    - [ ] Option in mk to create multiple instances at once and other one to just make the group name the folder instance name, like, ~/.config/tmux creates group tmux without you needing to do "dfctl mk tmux ~/.config/tmux"
 - After:
     - Just review the code and add needed features